-Each Accredited Member must develop or adapt on a continuing basis its Risk Control Plan to include common internationally accepted principles, standards and processes for responsible supply management.
-In particular, chain Accredited Members should carry out at least one annual review of the Policy and management systems, and a further review when there is a major change in circumstances, their business, operations or supply base, risk nature, or a major change in applicable rules and regulations.
-In developing Risk Control Plans, each Accredited Member should engage in or support, where appropriate, industry or other programmes on responsible supply chain For Refiners management. instance, encouraged to support legitimate ASM producers to
+Each Accredited Member must develop or adapt on a continuing basis its Risk Control Plan to include internationally accepted common principles. standards and processes for responsible supply chain management.
+In particular, Accredited Members should carry out at least one annual review of the Policy and management systems, and a further review when there is a major change in circumstances, their business, operations or supply base, risk nature, or a major change in applicable rules and regulations.
+In developing Risk Control Plans, each Accredited Member should engage in or support, where appropriate, industry or other responsible programmes on supply chain management.
+For instance, Refiners are encouraged to support legitimate ASM producers to build secure, transparent and verifiable gold supply chains (consistent with the OECD Guidance).